 This format is used by many non-Esri APIs and applications.
 Supported by query operations in ArcGIS Enterprise:

 The response is in the Protocol Buffers format.

 The PBF format is binary and is thus smaller and faster for clients to parse than JSON.
 It is used by newer versions of some Esri APIs and applications to improve efficiency.
 The PBF format is supported by some feature service operations from ArcGIS Enterprise 10.7 and later.

 The response is a streamed image.
 No other information is included in the response.

 The response is a KML document wrapped in a .kmz file.

 It can be a footprint or the result of an operation.
 In the following example, a request is made for a KML footprint of a map service with an extent of the United States:

 For more information about KML as an output option, see KML support.

 The following URL opens the help on the page that provides information about the map service resource:

-The response generates a .pitemx files for map services.
-These files can be opened in ArcGIS Pro versions 2.3 and up.
+The response generates .pitemx files for map services.
+These files can be opened in ArcGIS Pro 2.3 and later.